Factibly/factibly/fc-web/README.md

 - `.env.test` &ndash; test-only variables (`yarn test`)
 - `.env.production` &ndash; production-only variables (`yarn build`)

-**You should _not_ store private API keys in environment variables as users can retrieve them by inspecting the app files bundled with the build.**

-These files should always be ignored by git (see [`.gitignore`](.gitignore)).
+These files are ignored by git (see [.gitignore](.gitignore)).
 You can contact Jadon for a copy of these files.
 You need to restart the relevant react script when you change an environment variable. **Please inform Jadon whenever you need to make changes to either `.env` or `.env.production` before the next production deployment.**

 ## Project Structure

-This project is structured under the following directory tree.
-However, for brevity, it only provides a high-level overview, so some parts &mdash; as marked with ellipses (...) &mdash; of the actual tree are not shown.
+The repository is structured under the following directory tree.

 ```bash
 ├── .github              # github workflow and action configurations